This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a stand mixer fitted with the paddle attachment, cream the butter and shortening on high speed until they are light and fluffy.
+- In a stand mixer fitted with the paddle attachment, cream the butter on high speed until it is smooth.
 On medium-low speed, add the sugar one cup at a time.
-Once the sugar is incorporated, increase the speed and beat until the mixture is light and fluffy again, about 3 minutes.
+Stop and scrape down the bowl as needed.
+Beat until combined, light, and fluffy, about 2 minutes.

-• Divide the batter evenly among the three cake pans and smooth the batter into each pan.
-Bake the cakes for 25 to 30 minutes, or until they are golden, spring back lightly when touched in the center, and a toothpick inserted in the center comes out clean.
+- Divide the batter evenly among the prepared cake pans and smooth the tops with an offset spatula.
+Bake the cakes for 28 to 30 minutes, or until they are golden, spring back lightly when touched in the center, and a toothpick inserted in the center comes out clean.

-• When the cakes are done baking, cool in their pans for 10 minutes, then remove the cakes and cool on wire racks.
-When the cakes are completely cooled, brush the tops and sides with orange blossom simple syrup.
+- When the cakes are done baking, cool them in their pans for 10 minutes, then remove the cakes and cool completely on wire racks.

 Nutrition information is automatically calculated, so should only be used as an approximation.